limodesigner/rainydays/README.md

 # Rainydays

-An fictive online shop, selling durable and affordable jacket for grown ups.
+An (fake) online shop, selling durable and affordable jacket for grown ups.

 ## Noroff Course Assignment for Frontend development